apache/predictionio/docs/manual/templates/index.md

     $ $PIO_HOME/bin/pio deploy
     ```

-3. Refresh the page at http://localhost:8000, you should see the prediction
-    server status page with a new **Instance ID** at the top.
+3. Refresh the page at http://localhost:8000, you should see the status page with a new **Instance ID** at the top.

 For example, if you want to re-train the model every day, you may add this to your *crontab*: